k155cvut/gise/docs/practicals/JoinExternalData.md

     <br>
     **WORKFLOW:**

-        A. Join
+    - Join
         1. Download prepared data, which include a geodatabase and a shapefile.
 Connect the geodatabase to your project and add country polygon feature layer and country table to the map.
         2. Join data from table to data in polygon feature layer.
 (Add Join)
-        B. Attribute Query
+    - Attribute Query
         1. Add Rivers layer from geodatabase
         2. Choose one river that flows through at least two countries.
         3. Remove all other rivers (Select by Attributes)
-        C. Spatial Query
+    - Spatial Query
         1. Select all the countries through which this river passes.
 (Select by Location)
         2. Delete all other countries.
 (Select by Location)
         3. Add Cities layer from geodatabase.
         4. Select all cities in your countries.
 (Select by Location)
         5. Delete all other cities.
 (Select by Location)
-        D. Spatial Join
+    - Spatial Join
         1. Join Name from countries into cities.
 (Spatioal Join)
-        E. Share Data
+    - Share Data
         1. Save data as Shapefile (Feature Class To Shapefile)
         2. Make ZIP file with data